What Can a Landlord Do If I Don’t Pay Rent?

 What can the landlord do if you decide not to pay the rent?

-Ultimately, failure to pay rent can lead to eviction (you being kicked out of your apartment) as well as potential long-term damage to your credit and rental history.
+Ultimately, if you do not pay rent, you can be evicted (legally kicked out of your apartment) as well as potential long-term damage to your credit and rental history.

 What Are The Landlord’s Rights If You Don’t Pay Rent?